adityaslg2001/IRCTC-API/readme.md

 - MySQL is running locally or on phpMyAdmin.
 - To test APIs, I have used Postman app. (local)  [I HAVE INCLUDED ALL IMAGES FOR YOUR REFERENCE]

+  Below I have listed down the requirements and the process of completion, to look at the tables, please refer sql-tables.txt

 ## 1. Register a User

 **Objective:**